-Luckily, there are 10 rules which are the pillars of effective communication with clients.
+Fortunately, there are 10 rules which are the pillars of effective communication with clients.
 These 10 rules will help you improve the quality of your communication skills and as a result, help your business grow.
 Read on and let us communicate these golden rules to you.

 2. Let the client speak.

-You should learn to listen first and talk later even if you think you know what the client needs.
-The more information you gather about the client’s project beforehand, the less the risks for mistakes and changes later.
+Learn to be an active listener, listen first, and talk later – even if you think you know what the client needs.
+On a practical level, the more information you gather about the client’s project beforehand, the less the risks for mistakes and changes later.
 On a professional level, the client feels you are partnering them and not pushing them.

 3. Ask questions.
 Don’t assume.

-The right questions to ask are specific for every business, and even every agency.
+The right questions to ask are specific for every business and even every agency.
 The answers to these questions should clear up the project’s concept and put you and your client on the same page.
 Not only have you now got clear insights into the full project expectations but you’ve created a relationship where you’ve taken an interest, and hopefully shown care, consideration, and demonstrated professional knowledge.
 Questions are more than just the need for answers, they reinforce a budding business relationship.

 4. Be empathetic but know your principles.